 African Americans in the Civil War

-Louisiana's African Americans, both freed and enslaved, played critical roles in the Civil War.
+African Americans, both freed and enslaved, played critical roles in Civil War Louisiana.

-Historians have only recently begun to explore the role Louisiana blacks played in the Civil War, despite the fact that African American military service helped shape key legacies of the war.
+Historians have only recently begun to explore the role Louisiana’s Black population played in the Civil War, despite the fact that African American military service helped shape key legacies of the war.
 When the conflict began in 1861, neither the North nor the South embraced the idea that African Americans should serve in their respective militaries in any capacity except that of laborer.
-Indeed, fierce resistance to the idea of black soldiering came from all levels of white society, from the lowliest private in the army to powerful generals and politicians.
-The act of arming, training, and assigning army rank to black men was perceived as tantamount to acknowledging their worthiness for some degree of civil equality.
-Though one of the Union goals of the Civil War was emancipation, many white northerners opposed full civil equality for freed slaves, let alone sharing equality in the ranks.
-Yet in the summer of 1862, events in Louisiana signaled a turning point in the creation of a black soldiery.
-These events illuminated the revolutionary consequences of allowing freed slaves to serve as citizen soldiers.
+Indeed, fierce resistance to the idea of Black soldiering came from all levels of white society, from the lowliest private in the army to powerful generals and politicians.
+The act of arming, training, and assigning army rank to Black men was perceived as tantamount to acknowledging their worthiness for some degree of civil equality.
+Though one of the Union goals of the Civil War was emancipation, many white northerners opposed full civil equality for formerly enslaved people, let alone sharing equality in the ranks.
+Yet in the summer of 1862, events in Louisiana signaled a turning point in the creation of a Black soldiery.
+These events illuminated the revolutionary consequences of allowing formerly enslaved men to serve as citizen soldiers.